spickermann/has_configuration/README.md

 gem 'has_configuration'
 ```

-If you still use Ruby 1.8 or Ruby on Rails 2.3:
+When you are still on Ruby 1.8 or on Ruby on Rails 2.3:

 ```ruby
 gem 'has_configuration', '~> 0.2.4'